Deeside Tramway: History

 The tramway was constructed around 1870, following the opening of the Llangollen and Corwen Railway which passed through Glyndyfrdwy.
 The tramway initially ran from the Deeside Slate Works at Nant-y-Pandy to the Deeside quarry.

-The tramway was unusual in its use of wooden rails with iron sheaths on the running surfaces, a very early form of permanent way, and one that had almost entirely died out by this date.
+The tramway was unusual in its use of wooden rails with iron sheaths on the running surfaces, a very early form of permanent way that had almost entirely died out by this date.

-In the late 1870s the tramway was extended in two directions to bring its total length to 3 mi.
-The line was extended north from the Deeside slate works along the east side of Nant-y-Pandy to the head of a long incline that dropped through Glyndyfrdwy to a transhipment wharf with the Llangollen and Corwen Railway.
+In the late 1870s, the tramway was extended in two directions, bringing its total length to 3 mi.
+The line was extended north from the Deeside slate works along the east side of Nant-y-Pandy to the head of a long incline that dropped through Glyndyfrdwy to a transshipment wharf with the Llangollen and Corwen Railway.
 The line was extended south and west from Deeside Quarry, running up the west side of the quarry by a further incline, then looping westwards along the hillside to the foot of the exit incline of the Moel Fferna quarry.
 These extensions were laid with traditional iron rails, although the original section retained the wooden rails throughout its lifetime.

-The line continued operating until just after the end of the Second World War, finally closing in 1947.
+The line continued operating until just after World War II, finally closing in 1947.

 Operation

-Throughout its life the tramway was operated by gravity workings from the quarries to Glyndyfrdwy, with return trains hauled by horses.
+Throughout its life, the tramway was operated by gravity workings from the quarries to Glyndyfrdwy, with return trains hauled by horses.